As a breeder and Weimaraner lover, I get this question all the time! So let’s cut to the chase, how big will your Weimaraner puppy get?

 In addition to ultimate size, rate of growth also seems to be genetic, with some families growing much more slowly than others.
 So just because you may have a 65 pound Weimaraner at 6 months old doesn’t mean that that dog will be 100 pounds at 12 months – unless you let him get FAT!

 While I can’t tell you for sure how big your Weim puppy will get, I polled over a hundred owner of Weim puppies of various ages to get averages for both males and females at different ages.
 This is not a scientific method by any means but will help you get a basic idea where your pup stands on the curve.

 One issue that came up while collecting this data: Most Weim puppies are a little bit fat.
 And most Weim owners really had no idea.
-So before you look at the chart below, keep that in mind and don’t be afraid to have your pup show a little rib!
+So before you compare your Weim to the chart, keep that in mind and don’t be afraid to have your pup show a little rib!

 A lean puppy is far better than even a little bit of puppy chub!
 According to most research, overweight puppies have an increased risk of hip dysplasia as well as other joint, bone, and muscle problems.

-In addition to be a little too pudgy, the excess calories and nutrition spurs on faster growth.
-Your puppy will grow super fast until he’s about 8 months old (when he should be 80% or more of his adult weight), and any additional stress from excess weight on those joints can cause major problems as they get older.
+Excess calories and nutrition spur faster growth.
+Your puppy will grow super fast until he’s about 8 months old (when he should be 80% or more of his adult weight), and any additional stress from excess weight on those joints can cause major problems as your pup gets older.
 Some breeders will void a health contract if your puppy is overweight during these months — it’s that much of a risk factor!

 Your puppy may have extra skin, but feel along his rib cage.
 What’s there?
 Rib bones should be easily felt.
 The muscles of his shoulders and thighs should be easily seen and firm to the touch.
 Hip bones may be easily seen and/or felt, depending on your dog’s structure.
 Some dogs will always show some hip, it’s just how they’re made.